Updated May 29, 2023

-- MySQL Encode() is a MySQL function that is responsible to encrypt a string value provided.
-As a result, this encode function will return a binary string having a similar length of the original specified string.
+MySQL Encode() is a MySQL function responsible for encrypting a string value provided.
+As a result, this encode function will return a binary string having a similar length to the original specified string.

-- This MySQL Encode() function is implemented for encrypting any plain string text provided as an argument during function execution.
-Therefore, the function Encode() will provide the result as a binary string that is of the identical size as of the plain string text specified.
+The MySQL Encode() function implements the encryption of any plain string text provided as an argument during the execution of the function.
+Therefore, the function Encode() will give the result as a binary string that is of the identical size as the plain string text specified.

-- If the argument passed in the Encode() function delivered is a void string then it will return the strings as an empty value too.
-The MySQL Encode() function receives two parameters that are the string that will be encrypted as well as the key string passed to encrypt this specified simple string text.
+If the argument passed in the Encode() function delivered is a void string, it will also return the strings as an empty value.
+The MySQL Encode() function takes two parameters: the string that will be encrypted and the key string that is passed to encrypt the specified plain text string.

-The syntax for the MySQL Encode() is explained below:
+The syntax for the MySQL Encode() function is as follows:

-In the above syntax structure, the two-argument terms of the Encode() function are described as:
+The above syntax structure describes the two arguments of the Encode() function as:

-- Encrypt_String is the initial string that is to be encrypted by the MySQL Encode() function.
+- Encrypt_String: The initial string that the MySQL Encode() function encrypts.

 - We have the basic syntax as Encode(Encrypt_String, Password_String) for the function in MySQL, where the encode function executes to encrypt the Encrypt-String value using the Password_String as the required password key string to perform the encryption.

-- But if a user still requires to implement using MySQL Encode(), then we can apply a salt value mainly with it that will reduce the risk causing no error or notice.
-Suppose, we can view the following instance to illustrate the concept:
+- But if a user still needs to implement using MySQL Encode(), we can apply a salt value mainly with it, reducing the risk of causing no error or notice.
+Suppose we can view the following instance to illustrate the concept:

 - Hence, do remember a new value of random salt should be implemented whenever a password value is modified.